ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/linux_basics/text.md

   2. [Compute Node Instance](#2-jupyter-compute-node-instance)

 ### 1. Jupyter Web Instance

+> The shared web instance of Jupyter will soon be deprecated and replaced with [Open OnDemand](https://hpcc.ucr.edu/manuals/hpc_cluster/selected_software/ondemand/).
+Please start transitioning there to receive the best performance from Jupyter.

 Users can log into their HPCC accounts via the JupyterHub server instance.
 To do so, visit the [HPCC JupyterHub server](https://jupyter.hpcc.ucr.edu/).
 Next provide your HPCC login credentials and click the `Sign In` button.